saldavonschwartz/saldavonschwartz.github.io/_posts/2017-11-07-vrteleport.md

 ### <a class="toc_item" name="1"></a>About:

-VRTeleportComponent is a C++ plugin for Unreal Engine that allows to easily add teleportation capabilities to any pawn in the context of VR.
-The plugin introduces a new component (`VRTeleportComponent`) to the engine, which automatically takes care of a number of things involved in teleporting a player in VR:
+VRTeleportComponent is a C++ plugin for Unreal Engine that allows adding teleportation capabilities to any pawn in the context of VR.
+The plugin implements an engine component (`VRTeleportComponent`) which automatically takes care of a number of things involved in teleportation:

 - ray-casting and hit-testing (in *line* or *projectile/parabola* mode).
 - avoiding blocking the ray cast with its owning actor.